SeldonIO/seldon-core/examples/kubeflow/README.md

 !helm install seldon-core-analytics --repo https://storage.googleapis.com/seldon-charts --namespace kubeflow
 ```

-In my case, similar to what I did with Ambassador, I need to make sure the the service is a LoadBalancer instead of a NodePort
+In my case, similar to what I did with Ambassador, I need to make sure the service is a LoadBalancer instead of a NodePort

 ```python